MTGenRec: An Efficient Distributed Training System for Generative Recommendation Models in Meituan: Experiment Details

 \subsection{Datasets}

-Public datasets widely use independent ID and attribute features, where cross features are seldom introduced.
-However, cross features demonstrate importance in real-world application.
-Cross features are an important category of features in our scenario.
-They are often meticulously hand-crafted, including interactions like user-item, user and higher-level categories, item and spatio-temporal information.
-To compensate the absence of cross feature in public datasets, we construct a training dataset based on logs from the real industrial-scale recommendation system in Meituan.
+We construct a training dataset based on logs from the real industrial-scale recommendation system in Meituan.
 The detailed dataset statistics are reported in Table~\ref{tab:dataset}.
 Unlike public datasets, our real dataset contains a richer cross features set and longer user behavior sequences.
 In addition, the volume of our dataset is large, allowing complex models to achieve more adequate convergence during training.
 For the offline experiments, we collect data over a $10$-day period.
 For the online experiments, in order to compare with the DLRM baseline that has been trained for over $2$ years, we constructed a longer-term dataset for the experiments, using data spanning more than $6$ months.